totalspectrum/riscvp2/README.md

 You may want to also pass `-specs=nano.specs`.
 This uses a reduced version of the newlib C library ("nano-newlib") which still has most useful functionality but is much smaller.

+#### -Wl,-Tfastmath.ld

+This is an option to link a faster floating point library, which uses P2 primitives.
+The code for this is invoked (for now) via `ecall`, but eventually the plan is to support RISC-V floating point instructions natively.

 ### Output

 You'll either have to use a loader that understands ELF files (e.g. the one from my p2gcc fork) or else convert the ELF file to binary: